Health Canada

 • IGRs

-Edible crops growing in greenhouses, including, but not limited to:
+Edible crops growing in greenhouses and other protected environments, including, but not limited to:

 • mushrooms growing in mushroom houses

-• for treatment of empty greenhouses and empty mushroom houses devoid of growth media, see Empty Food Storage Areas (USC # 3)
+• For treatment of empty greenhouses and empty mushroom houses devoid of growth media, see Empty Food and Feed Storage Structures and Areas (USC #3)

 6. Greenhouse Non-Food Crops